zSeriesGuy/PTZController/README.md

 ##### Webserver
 * server_port: What port do you want the server to listen on.
 Defaults to 8080.
+* remote: (yes or no) With "no", this server listens only on localhost.
+With "yes", this server is accessible remotely.

 ##### Any other sections not named General or Webserver are considered to be cameras.
 * host: The IP address or hostname of the PTZ camera.